amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

     value: "dapr" # your search query, required
 ```

 Each binding configuration contains a general `metadata` part with a `name` and `namespace` field.
-Dapr will use the specified name to determine the endpoint to invoke on your application when an event occurs.
+As stated, Dapr will use the specified name to determine the endpoint to invoke on your application when an event occurs.
 So in the example configuration, Dapr will invoke `/twitter-mention`.

 In the `spec` part, you specify the type of the binding and binding specific `metadata`.
-In the example you can see that you need to specify the credentials for accessing a Twitter account using its API.
+In the example, you can see that you need to specify the credentials for accessing a Twitter account using its API.
 The metadata can differ based on whether you configure an input or an output binding.
 For using the Twitter binding as an input binding, you need to specify the text to search for in tweets using the `query` field.
-Every time a tweet that contains the specified text is published on Twitter, the Dapr sidecar will invoke the `/twitter-mention` endpoint on your application.
+Every time a tweet that contains text that matches the query is published on Twitter, the Dapr sidecar will invoke the `/twitter-mention` endpoint on your application.
+It will also deliver the contents of the Tweet

-Check out [the documentation of the different bindings](https://github.com/dapr/docs/tree/master/concepts/bindings) to get a complete and up to date list of the available bindings and their specific configuration settings.
+Check out [the documentation of the different bindings](https://github.com/dapr/docs/tree/master/concepts/bindings) to get a complete list of the available bindings and their specific configuration settings.

 ## Reference case: eShopOnDapr